mtt87/ks-async-await/README.md

 ```
 - Harder to read, harder to debug, especially for newbies
 - Convention cb(err, result) not necessarily obvious
-- Doesn't feel the same as reading synchronous code
+- Doesn't feel the same as reading linear and sequential code
 - More prone to errors?

 ## Async utility modules